countable-web/open-source-corporation/getting_started/EVALUATION.md

    * Have multiple AORs.
 Maintains learning materials, standards, and process documents.
    * Track and improve a KPI.
    * Evaluate technical work complexity for proposals/quotes and can delegate work appropriately.

+Things that could result in you being dismissed:
+   * Fail to exhibit the behaviours listed at and below your current job level.
+   * Fail to take responsibility when you make a mistake, and learn how to prevent it next time.
+   * Miss meetings or appointments.
+   * Lose track of client requests because they're not properly logged in Trello, or backlog's not monitored.
+   * Produce low quality work that's not thoughtful of our future selves and which the team wouldn't be proud of.
+   * Avoid hard discussions and be a "yes person" without thinking about what you're agreeing to.
+   * Go "dark" so clients and team mates are unclear about the project status.